-- 1. All applicants are required to contact the faculty member from whom they wish to receive guidance in advance. - 2.
-Applicants who fall under (6) of the application requirements are required to contact the Academic Affairs Section by May 24, 2023 (Wed) for the first term and August 30, 2023 (Wed) for the second term entrance examination. - 3.
+- 1. Applicants should contact the faculty member from whom they intend to receive academic advising in advance to obtain their approval of the application. - 2.
+Applicants who fall under (6) of the application requirements are required to contact the Academic Affairs Section by May 30, 2024 (Thu) for the first term and September 12, 2024 (Thu) for the second term entrance examination. - 3.
 Applicants who fall under (9), (10), or (11) of the application requirements are required to undergo the preliminary screening described below and apply according to the results. - 4.
-Applicants who "have been enrolled in a university for 3 years or more " in (9) of the application requirements do not include prospective university graduates or former graduates.
+Applicants who "have been enrolled in a university for 3 years or more" in (9) of the application requirements do not include prospective university graduates or former graduates.